microsoft/pxt-adafruit/docs/getting-started.md

 You can also find when someone is tilting the micro:bit left or right, face up or face down, and logo up or logo down (the logo is the yellow oval picture at the top of the board).
+Tilting a micro:bit like this is called a **gesture**.

 Try to build a Rock Paper Scissors game where you tilt the micro:bit left to show paper, right to show scissors, and down to show rock.

-Unscramble these blocks in the editor and try this program on the micro:bit itself!
+Unscramble these blocks in the editor and try this program on a real micro:bit!

 ```shuffle
 input.onGesture(Gesture.TiltLeft, () => {